 The coefficient of variation measures the dispersion of data in a series of data points; it is commonly used to estimate sampling error when measuring the efficiency of measures installed in weatherization efforts.

-Connecticut Energy Efficiency Board, “Public Act 11-80 Weatherization Definition and Determination,” Memo provided to Department of Energy and Environmental Protection, June 10, 2012.
+Connecticut Energy Efficiency Board, “Public Act 11-80 Weatherization Definition and Determination,” Draft Memo provided to Department of Energy and Environmental Protection, June 10, 2012.

 See Description of Table Format for a summary of what these letters represent.